uvarc/rc-learning/content/notes/hpc-from-terminal/section2.md

     bin--> cd["cd"]
 {{< /diagram >}}

 The **home** directory is the usual name on Linux and similar Unix-based operating systems for the folder that holds user directories and files.
-On MacOS it is called User.
+On macOS it is called User.
 On both, the _separator_ between branches of the tree is the forward slash.

 {{< hl >}}
 /home/mst3k/myfile